 It is Katie’s strongly held belief that life, in all its aspects, should be balanced.

 By striving for balance in her own life, Kathryn Brown (Katie) leads by example for everyone around her.
-As a married mother of two children, her drive to furthering her profession exists alongside her commitment to family, health, and community service.
+As a married mother of two children, her drive to further her profession exists alongside her commitment to family, health, and community service.

 In her role as Co-Founder and Principal of Morton Brown Family Wealth, she is a steward of her clients’ financial lives as well as a leader for a firm that is changing the way advice is delivered in the Lehigh Valley.
 Katie’s experience, vision, and values place her at the forefront of this movement.
 Katie has been outspoken about the importance of a comprehensive fiduciary approach to wealth management.